PoCInnovation/Pool2023/Artificial Intelligence/day02/1 - Maths & Numpy/SETUP.md

-# Setup for Advanced neuron from scratch
+# Setup for Maths & Numpy

 ## Requirements

 For this step, please create a `requirements.txt` and add the following library inside:

 - numpy
-- sklearn
 - Matplotlib
-- tqdm

 After, install the requirements.